kunle123-ui/kunle/Tutorials.md

 Interesting, where did the wallet go?

-Wallets first need to be opened, and because you shut down `eosd`, the wallet wasn't open.
+Wallets first need to be opened, and because you shut down `eos-walletd`, the wallet wasn't open.
 Run the following commands.

 ```bash
 $ eosc wallet open